maoriko/python/Functions/README.md

 with code execution:
 the program asks how many values to generate, min range and max range. call the function multiple times with different value.

+## calc_func
+Write a simple calculator with functions.
+The program will get 2 values from user and print to the screen.